mkudija/mkudija.github.io/reading-notes/_md/2018-05-29-Why Liberalism Failed.md

 - Quoting de Tocqueville: “What’s needed now is not to perfect our philosophy any further but to again do more honor to ourselves.
 Out of the fostering of new and better selves, porously invested in the fate of other selves—through the cultivation of cultures of community, care, self-sacrifice, and small-scale democracy—a better practice might arise, and from it, ultimately, perhaps a better theory than the failing project of liberalism.”
 (20)

 ## Chapter 1 - Unsustainable Liberalism
-- the deepest commitement of liberalism is liberty, and this history (21+)
+- the deepest commitment of liberalism is liberty, and this history (21+)
 - three efforts guiding revolution of liberalism (24+)
   - Machiavelli: be realistic rather than focusing on virtue
   - Tradition and institutions are seen as oppressive rather than supporting >> individualism
   - Natural science to overcome the limits of nature
 - "Among the greatest challenges facing humanity is the ability to survive progress."
 (29)
-- Two anthropoligical assumptions orienting liberalism:
+- Two anthropological assumptions orienting liberalism:
   - **Individualism and voluntarism**
     - Hobbes: only the state can create positive law, to secure our positive rights; relationships are based only on choice/"consent"/self-interest (32)
-    - Locke: all relationships (even marraige/family) based only on choice, again serving self-interest rather than the community, created order, or God
+    - Locke: all relationships (even marriage/family) based only on choice, again serving self-interest rather than the community, created order, or God
     - Liberalism is not just descriptive, it is normative too: it encourages loose connections (34)
   - **Separation from and opposition to nature**
     - Bacon: rejected Aristotle and Thomas, saying we can "master" nature, even reversing the effects of the Fall (36)